Pong420/videojs-plus/guide/plugins/Subtitles.md

 ## Subtitles

 This plugin is a wrapper of [VideoJS TextTrack API](https://docs.videojs.com/docs/guides/text-tracks.html).<br>
-Also create a [setting menu item](../SettingMenu.md) for subtitles selection. <br>
+Also, create a [setting menu item](../SettingMenu.md) for subtitles selection. <br>
-Currently, only support kind `subtitles`, not sure `caption` should also included or not
+Currently, only support text track kind `subtitles`, not sure `caption` should also be included or not

 #### Usage